Pedro-Velazquez/knowledge-base/engineering/ddd.md

 ### The plan must allow for evolution

 Effective software development is a highly dynamic process.
 When the highest level of decisions is set in stone, the team has fewer options when it must respond to change.
-EVOLVING ORDER avoids this trap by emphasizing ongoing change to the large-scale structure in response to deepening insight.
+Envolving order avoids this trap by emphasizing ongoing change to the large-scale structure in response to deepening insight.
 When too many design decisions are preordained, the development team can be hobbled, without the flexibility to solve the problems they are charged with.
 So, while a harmonizing principle can be valuable, it must grow and change with the ongoing life of the development project, and it must not take too much power away from the application developers, whose job is hard enough as it is.
 With strong feedback, innovations emerge as obstacles are encountered in building applications and as unexpected opportunities are discovered.

 ### Architecture teams must not siphon off all the best and brightest